sujeetmadihalli/LuhnAlog_Project/README.md

 3. Enter a credit card number in the provided form and click "Validate" to check if it's valid.

+## Running with Docker

+You can also run the project using Docker with just a few simple commands:

+1. Build the Docker image:
+docker build -t card_validator_image .

+2. Run the Docker container:
+docker run -p 8001:8000 card_validator_image

+Now, you can access the application in your web browser at `http://127.0.0.1:8001/`.

 ## Author

 Created by Sujeet